Emergency Food, Water and Shelter for Wildlife

-- Ensure that all containers are cleaned and dired thoroughly when food/water is replaced.
-Ensure you wash your hands before and after to reduce the risk to you and the wildlife you are wanting to help.
+- When food or water is replaced, all containers must be cleaned and dried thoroughly.
+Also, be sure to wash your hands before and after to reduce the risk to you and the wildlife you are trying to help.

-- If you do supply food, please do so only with authority of the landowner (this includes for public land).
-The recommendations in each state or territory may differ, so if you in an area outside of NSW, please follow the guidelines for your area, see Wildlife Health Australia's website for links.
+- If you do supply food, please do so only with the authority of the landowner (this includes public land).
+The recommendations in each state or territory may differ, so if you are in an area outside of NSW, please follow the guidelines for your area; see Wildlife Health Australia's website for links.

-- It is recommended that guidance and approval is obtained from authorities, prior providing any food to isolated populations of threatened or endangered species as regulated programs may already be in place.
+- It is recommended that guidance and approval be obtained from authorities prior to providing any food to isolated populations of threatened or endangered species as regulated programs may already be in place.

 - Avoid providing food where non-native animal populations may benefit, particularly pigs, goats and deer.
 These species can aggressively dominate food stations and threaten the recovery of native species.

 - Keep written records of what is offered, where and when, and animal species and numbers present